jimmygizmo/nucleus/README.md

 - There are no known bugs or problems in the features which are currently integrated in the release version.
 Partial or buggy functionality will be kept in development branches and out of the releases as much as possible.
 - The user profile, alerts and settings icons are only placeholders in the UI at the moment and will be wired into the user login/profile features when those are added.

 A note about integrating 3rd party services.
 The ability for Nucleus to be stood up quickly and with minimal configuration is a very important feature so wherever I will integrate 3rd party services such as a backend data source API or an authentication service that powers user authentication, I will always make such features switchable in a clean manner, such that default behavior will be to use an internal, pre-configured solution.
-External integrations are necessary and powerful options, but I will build those in as options and keep default out-of-the-box behavior to be self-contained startup with data initializtion right out of the repository as much as possible.
+External integrations are necessary and powerful options, but I will build those in as options and keep default out-of-the-box behavior to be self-contained startup with data initialization right out of the repository as much as possible.
 Integrating external APIs is a big deal though, which is one reason I chose Apollo server, since it is a great way to "federate" or seamlessly combine many data sources, both internal and external, into your single stack API.
 Apollo also converts REST APIs into GraphQL APIs automatically, so Apollo is potentially a major player in your evolved Nucleus stack project.

 ## Getting Help

-TODO: Section needed.
+TODO: Write this section.
+These bullet points are only a rough outline.

 - Contact information

-TODO: This is boilerplate verbage to customize: If you have questions, concerns, bug reports, etc, please file an issue in this repository's Issue Tracker.
+TODO: This is boilerplate verbiage to customize:

+If you have questions, concerns, bug reports, etc., please file an issue in this repository's Issue Tracker.

 ## Getting involved

 I am looking forward to hearing feedback from users so that I may better adapt this project to what developers and operators find most valuable.
-I will do my best to assist folks which will help me create good documentation and improved automation and generally improve the operation and ease of use and development of the stack.
-People also let me know about great technologies or design patterns I can incorporate, which I really appreciate.
+I will do my best to assist folks as time allows.
+This will help me create good documentation and improved automation which can further enable people.
+User-engagement is also very important for improving the smooth operation, reliability, ease of use and proper development of the stack.
+Also, I really appreciate it when people tell me know about great technologies I can incorporate or design patterns I can apply.
+I give all ideas fair consideration.

+At some point Nucleus will reach a complexity level where it should be modularized further into a plug-in architecture, so that the same ease of use is maintained, while allowing complexity and diverse options to be externalized cleanly (into separate repositories and projects) and I think that complexity level is nearly here.
+I'm interested in the ideas people have for what kinds of plug-in capabilities they would like to see.
+Perhaps there will be pluggable data layers for an easy choice between an SQL/REST architecture and GraphQL.
+A pluggable choice between Next.js React and traditional React seems needed which would mean a different kind of frontend site/application would be in place.
+Another obvious pluggable choice would be the type of complete and running web application and this leads to pluggable models/schemas and pluggable dataset initialization into the data layers.
+These developments are coming soon and I think soon, community involvement also becomes important for Nucleus to thrive.

-I will consider working with contributors or collaborating in various ways so please feel free  to run your ideas by me but please do not share any proprietary or business ideas you have until the context may be appropriate for such communications.
+I will consider working with contributors or collaborating in various ways so please feel free  to run your ideas by me but please do not share any proprietary information or business ideas you have until the context and setting may be appropriate for such communications.

 Thank you so much for checking out The Nucleus Stack!

--- Jim
+Jim

 ----